benj-lazaro/modern-python3-bootcamp/README.md

 A documented revisit on learning Python 3, standard library, 3rd-party libraries & APIs

 ## What is it?
-Based on Colt Steele's <b>The Modern Python 3 Bootcamp</b> available on Udemy.
+Based on the completed Colt Steele's <b>The Modern Python 3 Bootcamp</b> course available on Udemy.